• Updated on Dec 2, 2025

 Table of Contents

-It combines vegetation, the Himalayas, and diverse ethnic settlements, taking one to closer Tibetan settlement areas and then to the ethnic settlement and the pilgrimage sites.
+It combines vegetation, the Himalayas, and diverse ethnic settlements, taking one closer to Tibetan settlement areas and then to the ethnic settlements and the pilgrimage sites.

 Starting with the MANASLU REGION, the trek continues through restricted areas with majestic scenic views of remote Nepal.
 Manalsu is one of the off-the-beaten trails with strict restrictions for travelers, and one has to follow those.